Zoxcore/GSoC2019/project_ideas_list.md

 <b>Mentor:</b> zoff

 ___
-### Build Lightweight Bootable Live Image of ToxBlinkenWall
+### Build Lightweight Bootable Live Image of ToxBlinkenwall
 <b>Brief Explanation:</b>
 An interesting usecase for ToxBlinkenwall is to take an old laptop and repurpose it into a dedicated Videochat station.
 For this we need a live-booting USB image with the ToxBlinkenwall software on it.